academe/csp/README.md

 =======================

 The aim of this library is to provide some back-end tools for implementing a Content Security Policy on an application.
-It is written in PHP.
+It is written in PHP 5.3+.
+There is no compelling reason to use PHP5.4 features at this stage.

 Autoloading
 -----------